behaviorbot/new-pr-welcome/README.md

 # Comment to be posted to on PRs from first time contributors in your repository
 newPRWelcomeComment: >
   Thanks for opening this pull request!
-Pleas check out our contributing guidelines here: example.md
+Please check out our contributing guidelines here: example.md
 ```

 ## Setup